MWATelescope/mwa_staging/README.md

 ### NGINX
 We use NGINX as a reverse proxy, which will direct traffic to the various services.

-### Kafka & ZooKeeper
-To facilitate local development, the development stack inludes an instance of Kafka (for which Zookeeper is required) which will allow you to manually send staging messages and verify that they are being read and associated rows being marked correctly.
-This has not been well tested, and you may need to refer to the [docs](https://hub.docker.com/r/wurstmeister/kafka) for the Kafka container to configure this properly.

 ### HA Proxy
 This is included in the development stack in order to mirror a production